JLessinger/music_recommend/README.md

         song name | song id | coordinate 1 | coordinate 2 | ...
         with any fixed number of coordinates.

-HOW TO USE

 BUGS

-ALGORITHM

--Song represented as point in Euclidean space.
-Recommend = n nearest neighbors -Point computed from song features:
-       -Find "chorus" section
-       	     -Highest "confidence" section
-	     	      -Could use other confidence measures
-       -Get segments from section
-       -Get timbre vector contours from section
-       -Get the 12 m-th order best fit polynomials -Vector has these 12*m components